-I am currently working on a project that asks how Romantic poets (from William Wordsworth to John Keats and others) thought about the topic of pedagogy—what kinds of things one ought to learn from one’s teachers; what kinds of things cannot be learned from teachers; who the best (or worst) teachers are; whether one ought to learn about the world from books, from school, or from some other source; and whether academic knowledge has (or ought to have) any practical utility.
-At the core of this project is the question of how—or even whether—one ought to value the kind of aesthetic education that poetry in particular provides, for depending on who one asks, poetry might be said to be either the best or worst teacher that one could ask for, either the best or worst medium for communicating academic knowledge (or any other kind of knowledge, for that matter).
-That question will sound familiar to many of us working in the humanities today.
-The Romantics had some surprising answers, and my own account will suggest that, if we want to grapple with that question, as well as with the others that follow from it, we might have to re-reckon, if only in the most ambivalent sense imaginable, with the strange pedagogical work performed by the practice of rhetorical reading—a methodology whose supposed obsolescence might be what makes it worthy of our attention.
+I am currently working on my second book, which asks how Romantic poets, including William Wordsworth, John Keats, and others, thought about the topic of pedagogy—what kinds of things one ought to learn from one’s teachers; what kinds of things cannot be learned from teachers; who the best (or worst) teachers are; whether one ought to learn about the world from books, from school, or from some other source; and whether academic knowledge has (or ought to have) any practical utility.
+These questions, I claim, are as much about politics as they are about knowledge acquisition.
+For many eighteenth-century and Romantic poets, the rhetoric of pedagogy provided a venue for fleshing out various models of social organization, ranging in type from conservative to progressive and comprising all sorts of models in between.
+At the core of this project is the question of how—or even whether—one ought to value the kind of aesthetic education that poetry in particular provides, for depending on who one asks, poetry might be said to be either the best or worst teacher that one could ask for.
+Whether poetry’s aesthetic education also constitutes a sufficiently political education is one of the key concerns of my project.
+The Romantics, I claim, had some surprising answers.

 Education: